Where To Stay In The Bahamas? The 14 Best Islands To Visit

 Recommended airport: Arthur’s Town Airport / New Bight Airport.

 Remember that recurring dream you had about lounging on Caribbean shores, sipping on cocktails, and getting evenly bronzed while being cooled off by refreshing tropical breeze?
 Well, that dream can very well come to life on Cat Island, which is the answer to most questions about the perfect island getaway.
 Cat Island is anything but bustling and is considered the most picturesque of all the out-islands of the Bahamas.
 Diving off the south shore of Cat Island is an experience not to be missed while you explore this almost untouched island filled with things to marvel at.
 Cat Island is made even more special because of its pink sand beach, which is an 8 mile stretch of perfection.
-Don’t expect lavish hotels, resorts or villas here, you’ll have to settle for bed and breakfast type accommodation.
+Don’t expect lavish hotels, resorts, or villas here, you’ll have to settle for bed and breakfast type accommodation.
 There also aren’t scores of restaurants and bars to choose from, but you’ll find a couple, and lots to do.
 All in all, be prepared for an unplugged holiday on Cat Island, so pack a few books.

 Main points of interest on Cat Island: Boiling Hole, Griffin Bat Cave, Rollezz Beach, New Bight Beach, The Hermitage on Mt.
 Alvernia, Old Bight Beach, Deveaux Plantation Ruins.